St Mary's Church

 Notices AND LIVE STREAMING LINKS

-Please note that the 900 year Anniversary Celebrations planned for May 24th have been postponed due to COVID-19 virus concerns.
+Please note that the 900 year Anniversary Celebrations planned for May 24th were postponed due to COVID-19 virus concerns.

 Live streaming of Morning Service and other online resources